 Delve into the fascinating medieval crypt, one of the largest in Ireland and Britain.
 It’s filled with treasures and the mummified remains of a cat and a mouse.
 Visit the tomb of Strongbow, the 12th-century warrior/statesman who was instrumental in the Norman conquest of Ireland and the construction of this church in stone.

-These two certainly made an impression on James Joyce – they were mentioned in his last great work, Finnegan’s Wake.
+The cat and mouse definitely left an impression on James Joyce as he mentioned them in his last greatest work , Finnegan’s Wake.

 Christ Church Cathedral, Christchurch Place, Dublin